z390development/z390/Doc/readme.txt

 z390 Windows Vista and XP installation instructions:

 1. Uninstall any old z390 releases and delete residual files left in the install directory Which could be read-only and prevent proper install of new release.
-Also the v1.3.09 basic  foot print is smalled than v1.3.08 so this will free up disk space.
 2. Download latest z390 InstallShield setup.exe file from www.z390.org
 3. Run z390 setup.exe to install it on Windows Vista or XP system
 4. Remove old versions of J2SE runtime such as 1.4.2 etc.
-5. Download and install Java 1.5.0_12 or 1.6.0u3 runtime from: http://java.sun.com/j2se/
+5. Download and install Java 1.6.0u3+ runtime from: http://java.sun.com/j2se/
 6. Double click on the z390 desktop icon to start z390 GUI
     a.
 Enter the command IVP to run installation verification program